Paratrophic Determinants over $\mathbb{Z}/N\mathbb{Z}$ via Discrete Fourier Transform: Applications of Theorem

-\end{lemma} \begin{proof} The formula for the discrete sine and cosine transforms are given in \cite[(2.7),(2.8)]{CS12} using Euler polynomials and generalized Bernoulli polynomials.
-We can replace the Euler polynomial in that formula by Bernoulli polynomial using the well known relation
+\end{lemma} \begin{proof} The formulas for these discrete sine and cosine transforms are given in \cite{C08} (see also \cite[(2.7a), (2.8a)]{CS12}) using Euler polynomials and higher-order Bernoulli polynomials.
+We can replace the Euler polynomials in those formulas by Bernoulli polynomials using the well-known relation

 We claim